-The potential for in-combination effects from changes to water quality are considered in relation to the Humber Estuary SAC, SPA and Ramsar.
+The potential for in-combination effects from changes to water quality need to be considered at the Appropriate Assessment stage in relation to the Humber Estuary SAC, SPA and Ramsar site.

-The potential for in-combination effects from recreational disturbance are considered in relation to Birklands and Bilhaugh SAC.
+The potential for in-combination effects from recreational disturbance also need to be considered in relation to Birklands and Bilhaugh SAC.